Alcohol Rehab in Knoxville, TN

 Mental Health Conditions

 Certain mental health conditions can lead to an increased risk of becoming an alcoholic.
 These conditions include depression, anxiety, PTSD, and ADHD.
 People may use alcohol to cope with these disorders.
-In fact, people who have experienced significant mental or physical trauma in their life are also at a higher risk.

 Drinking at an Early Age